 This article will help you understand exactly what you need, the differences in code requirements, and guide you in picking the right integrator for testing and (potentially) installing a public safety DAS or BDA system.

 First responders must be able to maintain communications throughout a property in an emergency situation.
 Whether they are responding to a fire, medical emergency or domestic threat, they cannot be in a situation where their radios stop working.
 It is essential that their communication devices continue to transmit in hard-to-reach areas, such as stairwells, elevators, basements, and thick-walled or shielded areas.
+Newly-built LEED-certified buildings with low-E glass often suffer from poor public-safety signal coverage due to signal attenuation caused by low-E glass.

 This level of in-building coverage for first responders is not an amenity but a requirement.
 Almost every city and county in the US has enacted local ordinances and codes making in-building coverage for first responders mandatory.
 These regulations mandate that every building must meet a minimum level of first responder communication reliability as a condition for occupancy.
 It is the responsibility of the building owner or operator to test their building and, if needed, install a system and make sure it is up to code.